November 20, 2019

 - For graduate students, we provide a graduate specialization in human rights and the chance to work with leading human rights scholars in a range of disciplines, from law to journalism, history to English.

-As you will see, our website is under construction, but we will be working on it throughout the summer and fall semester, so please check back often.
-In the meantime, I wish you all the best for the rest of the summer and for the coming academic year.
+As you will see, our website is always changing and growing.
+We are consistently updating it, so please check back often.
+In the meantime, I wish you all the best for the cold months to come, and in all your human rights-related pursuits.

 Director, Forsythe Family Program on Human Rights and Humanitarian Affairs